adeira/universe/src/monorepo-utils/README.md

 **Read carefully!** We assume that default branch is `master` (`origin/master` in fact because of how GitLab works).
 This is important to know because it may behave unpredictably when you call for example `getChangesToTest` and your default branch is _not_ master.
 This is currently not configurable.

+### `getChangedFiles`

+Besides usual methods on `Git`, there is also utility function `getChangedFiles`.
+How does that differ from `Git.getChangedFiles`?

+- `Git.getChangedFiles` is list of **committed** changed files in comparison to master
+- `getChangedFiles` gives you back a list of changed files depending on context - it's a list of changed files if the current branch is master OR list of changed files in your working branch as with `Git.getChangedFiles` plus all changed files that are still uncommitted.
+As this is usually the function you want to work within custom CI scripts, it also fails in CI environment on any uncommitted changes.

 ## Glob

 Glob is our wrapper around [Node.js glob library](https://github.com/isaacs/node-glob) which adds additional default configuration (ignores `node_modules` by default), correct Flow types and validation of invalid usages.
 The API is very similar to the original Glob: